Three pink tennis balls on a blue court

 ITF Rule 21: “The server shall not serve until the receiver is ready.”

-Is my opponent allowed to call timeout before I am about to serve?
+Is my tennis opponent allowed to call timeout before I am about to serve?

 Source: